Welcome to today's edition of the Rush 24-7 podcast.

 I have no doubt about any of this.

-It's hard to avoid the conclusion, Deborah Oren writes, that the commission ignored White's memo because it was a potential embarrassment to the woman to whom it was addressed.
+It's hard to avoid the conclusion, Deborah Aaron writes, that the commission ignored White's memo because it was a potential embarrassment to the woman to whom it was addressed, Commission Member Jamie Gorelik.

 White has declined to discuss the matter.

-Gorelic didn't immediately respond to request for comment yesterday.
+Gorelik didn't immediately respond to requests for comment yesterday.

 Mary Joe White wrote the memo after her earlier pleas against the wall were rejected.

-She enlisted the help of her bomb two team, prosecutors working on terror bombings like the 93 Twin Towers attack.
+She enlisted the help of her Bomb 2 team, prosecutors working on terror bombings like the 93 Twin Towers attack.

 They gave six pages of detailed reasons why it was a mistake to create too much of a wall between intelligence and prosecutions.

-Mary Joe White forwarded that analysis to Garelic and added her own notes on the Clinton era decision to keep prosecutors in the dark about intelligence investigations.
+Mary Joe White forwarded that analysis to Gorellic and added her own notes on the Clinton-era decision to keep prosecutors in the dark about intelligence investigations.

 These can be disasters waiting to happen.